Roy-lab/scMTNI/README.md

 ## Step 2.
 Prepare input files
+The data for demo is in ExampleData/.
+The demo data contains 100 regulators and 300 genes.

 ## 2.1 integrating scRNA-seq and scATAC-seq using LIGER
 Apply LIGER to integrate the scRNA-seq and scATAC-seq datasets, check LIGER (https://github.com/welch-lab/liger) for details.
 Input example files for scATAC-seq and scRNA-seq: ExampleData/LIGER/scATACseq.txt, ExampleData/LIGER/scRNAseq.txt